 There may not be anything cuter than a dog in a costume.
 And as long as the outfit fits well and isn't too frustrating, dogs typically don't seem to mind them.
 Be sure your dog is dressed up and looking dapper.

 "Our favorite way to dress up a pooch is a classic bowtie to match the groomsmen or a beautiful floral or greenery collar or wreath to match the bridesmaids," says Brissette.
 You can also purchase special bow tie collars with clips on them to secure and hold the rings.

 Be sure your dog tries on their collar or costume before the wedding.
 Wearing it around the house for a day will help to determine if it fits well and will stay steady on the big day.

-Brissette also advises keeping your dog on a leash at all times.
-"Even the most well-trained dogs sometimes get overly excited running down an aisle into a crowd," she says.
+Keep your dog on a leash at all times.
+"Even the most well-trained dogs sometimes get overly excited running down an aisle into a crowd," says Brissette

-Be sure you have a plan in place for after you've tied the knot.
+Have a plan in place for after you've tied the knot.
 This may all depend on your venue.
-Getting married at a pet-friendly venue, like a ranch or farm?
-Consider keeping your dog around for cocktail hour.
-After all, the guest of honor should have time to greet guests and pose for photos!
+If you're getting married at a pet-friendly venue, like a ranch or farm, consider keeping your dog around for cocktail hour.
+After all, such an important member of the wedding party should have time to greet guests and pose for photos!
 This will also give you time to take portraits with your pooch once you're not worried about getting paw prints on your wedding gown.
-Then, have a dog sitter take your pup back to your home or to a local pet boarding facility for the night.
+Then, have a dog sitter take your pup back to your home or to a local pet-boarding facility for the night.
 If you're getting married in your hometown or have a friend or family member who lives nearby, have a dog sitter take them back to the house, where they'll be more comfortable.